30 Amazing Enemies to Lovers Romance Books to Dive Into in 2026

 She braves the roaming wildlife, the odd daylight hours, the exorbitant prices, and even the occasional—dear God—outhouse, all for the chance to connect with her father: a man who, despite his many faults, she can’t help but care for.
 While she struggles to adjust to this new subarctic environment, Jonah—the quiet, brooding, and proud Alaskan pilot who keeps her father’s charter plane company operational—can’t imagine calling anywhere else home.
 And he’s clearly waiting with one hand on the throttle to fly this city girl back to where she belongs, convinced that she’s too pampered to handle the wild.

 Jonah is probably right, but Calla is determined to prove him wrong.
 As time passes, she unexpectedly finds herself forming a bond with the burly pilot.
 As his undercurrent of disapproval dwindles, it’s replaced by friendship—or perhaps something deeper?
 But Calla is not in Alaska to stay and Jonah will never leave.
 It would be foolish of her to kindle a romance, to take the same path her parents tried—and failed at—years ago.
+It’s a simple truth that turns out to be not so simple after all.

-2 - Things We Left Behind by Lucy Score
+Things We Left Behind by Lucy Score

 Lucian Rollins is a lean, mean vengeance-seeking mogul.
 On a quest to erase his abusive father's mark on the family name, he spends every waking minute pulling strings and building his empire.
 The more money and power he gains, the safer he feels.